Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Approximate 2-design at half-integer time

-This together with \eqref{eq:WW} and \eqref{eq:UU} implies that the argment inside the norm \eqref{eq:phi meas} is diagonal in the $|\phi_\v\rangle$ basis.
+This together with \eqref{eq:WW} and \eqref{eq:UU} implies that the argument inside the norm \eqref{eq:phi meas} is diagonal in the $|\phi_\v\rangle$ basis.
 Therefore, the following bound for each element of the basis provides the bound for the $\infty$-norm:

 \end{proof}